isis-santos-costa/isis-santos-costa/README.md

 <!-- Portfolio -->
 # Portfolio
 📌 <a href='https://github.com/isis-santos-costa/when-riders-meet-drivers'>when-riders-meet-drivers</a>
-• uncover seasonal patterns as a lever for 📈 REVENUE GROWTH 📈 in the ride-hailing business
+| Uncover seasonal patterns as a lever for REVENUE GROWTH in the ride-hailing business

 📌 <a href='https://github.com/isis-santos-costa/kaggle-datasets-in-bigquery'>kaggle-datasets-in-bigquery</a>
-• ☁️ use kaggle datasets in bigquery ☁️
+| ☁️ use kaggle datasets in bigquery ☁️

 <br>